 Begin your search with this database!
 Contains more than 8,500 full text periodicals and indexing and abstracts for more than 12,500 journals.
 Includes multiple languages.
 Journals offered cover all areas of study.

-Access to a selection of prestigious books and journals in the humanities and social sciences.
-Many resources available for free during the COVID-19 pandemic.
 NOTE: Limit to "only content I have access to" to find free full-text.

 Database Search Tips